1. Who decides?

 k.
 Tennessee Study

 A study conducted by researchers from Middle Tennessee State University and Tennessee Tech concluded that more than one in five construction workers (38,680) in Tennessee were misclassified as independent contractors or paid under the table in Tennessee in 2006.
-This cost the state nearly $15 million in unemployment taxes and $92 million in workers' compensation premiums.
+This cost the state nearly $15 million in unemployment taxes and in workers' compensation premiums.

 l.
 Oklahoma Bill